ElonN/arson/README.md

 * Written to output directory
 * Returned in-memory (not recommended for large files)

-Common use-case is streaming shards over the network - thus shard size should be approximately MTU size.
+Common use-case is streaming shards over the network.
+For this case, shard size should be approximately MTU size.

 ## Links
 https://github.com/klauspost/reedsolomon -- Reed-Solomon Erasure Coding in Go